Ankylosing spondylitis (AS) is a type of arthritis characterized by long-term inflammation in the joints of your spine.

 Some NSAIDs are long-acting and can be taken at night to help improve sleep as well.

 Using high doses of NSAIDs or long-acting medications can sometimes cause side effects, however.
 These include:

 - bleeding stomach ulcers

 - kidney or heart disease

-Talk to your doctor about the risk of these side effects.
-High doses may be needed to help ease your symptoms.
+Talk with your doctor about the risk of these side effects.
+High doses may still be needed to help ease your symptoms.